amychen70/amychen_portfolio/index.md

 <!-- Profile Picture -->
 ![Amy Chen]({{ site.baseurl }}/PIC.JPG){: style="width:200px; border-radius:50%;" }

 # Hi!
-I'm Amy Chen 👋
+I'm Amy Chen :) �

-**Data Science & Business Administration student** at Northeastern University.
+I'm a **Data Science & Business Administration student** at Northeastern University.
 This portfolio showcases my selected projects, skills, and ways to connect with me.
+I have experiences programming with Python, R, and SQL.
+Alongside these technical skills, I also had previous experiences with design projects that received awards in competitions.

 ---